-While some advocate changing the striped clothing customary to be used in prisons all over the country, I doubt the propriety of it.
-I understand it has been tried only in very few prisons and there found to work not very satisfactorily.
-Its advocates say it is degrading and humiliar advocates say it is degrading and humili-ating for the offender to be required to wear this badge of a broken law.
-It can be said with equal propriety that it is humiliating to be put in prison and re-strained of one's liberty.
-The logical se-quence of such reasoning would be to dis-charge all the prisoners and tell them to go their way and sin no more.
-We must come face to face with the practical side of depraved humanity and prison manage-ment of such, as well as to have the

-We have had in this state almost ever since its organization a form of prison management that has been debasing and degrading, a system of leasing the peni-tentiary and the convicts therein to selfish tentiary and the convicts therein to senish individuals for the purpose of private gain.
+While some advocate changing the striped clothing customary to be used in prisons all over the country, I doubt the proprlety of it.
+I understand it has been tried only in very few prisons and there advocates say it is degrading and humiliating for the offender to be required to wear this badge of a broken law.
+It can be said with equal propriety that it is humiliating to be put in prison and restrained of one's liberty.
+The logical sequence of such reasoning would be to discharge all the prisoners and tell them to go their way and sin no more.
+We must come face to face with the practical side of depraved humanity and prison management of such, as well as to have the theoretical.
+We have had in this state almost ever since its organization a form of prison management that has been debasing and degrading, a system of leasing the penitentiary and the convicts therein to selfish individuals for the purpose of private gain.
 We have at least rid ourselves of this one objectionable feature of prison management.
-The last session of the legislature passed an act providing for the annulment of the lease of the prison and prisoners and also providing an appropriation for and also providing an appropriation for the payment of what should be found to be due the lessee by the cancellation of the lease.
-Under the provisions of the act the lease was cancelled, the appropriation be-ing made by the legislature for that pur-pose being exhausted in the payment.
+The last session of the legislature passed an act providing for the annulment of the lease of the prison and prisoners and also providing an appropriation for the payment of what should be found to be due the lessee by the cancellation of the lease.
+Under the provisions of the act the lease was cancelled, the appropriation being made by the legislature for that purpose being exhausted in the payment.
 This report is on file in the office of the land commissioner.
-The state is to be con-gratulated upon the consummation of such a laudable object as that of cancelling this lease, even at the expense it incurred.
+The state is to be congratulated upon the consummation of such a laudable object as that of cancelling this lease, even at the expense it incurred.